 Although it is usually best to speak directly with an administrator when making a report about bullying and/or other safety concerns at your school, sometimes students and parents are not comfortable doing so.
 Toward that end, this tool also allows for anonymous reporting.

 Please keep in mind that online reports received outside of school hours will not be reviewed and acted upon until school is back in session.
 With that said, if your concern(s) require(s) immediate attention, please contact local law enforcement.

-Junior High School Police Liaison Officers
+Junior High School Resource Officers